 Arches National Park / Delicate Arch

-Replenish your energy this morning with breakfast at a local restaurant.
+Replenish your energy this morning with breakfast at your hotel.
 This morning’s hike will lead us to an absolutely jaw-dropping landscape – be prepared to be wowed by even more awe-inspiring scenery and geology.
 This beautiful hike will offer you many stunning views, but none as amazing as the view of the iconic Delicate Arch that will greet you at the end of your hike.
-This afternoon, we will explore more of the fiery reds and breathtaking blues of the hidden gems of Arches National Park.
-Enjoy dinner tonight at the Moab Brewery.
+Next, explore more of the fiery reds and breathtaking blues of the hidden gems of Arches National Park.
+Hike Tapestry Arch to Sand Dune via Broken Arch.
+Admire the beauty of the natural, monolithic sculptures as you eat a carefully prepared lunch.
+After lunch, we drive to Devil’s Garden for another short hike to Landscape Arch.
+Enjoy dinner tonight at the La Sal House.

-This morning we have time for one more great bike ride before heading home.
-The thrilling downhill ride through Castle Valley will be a great way to end your week of adventures.
+This morning we have time for one more great hike before heading home.
+Hiking the beautiful Grandstaff Canyon will be a great way to end your week of adventures.
 After enjoying one last wonderful lunch together, we will head back to Grand Junction to say our goodbyes and depart for home.